 - Install a sediment trap / drip leg if condensation may occur at any point of the gas supply line.
 This will decrease the possibility of loose scale or dirt in the supply line entering the heater's control system and causing a malfunction.
-NOTE: High pressure gas above 14 Inches W.C. (water column pressure) requires a high pressure regulator and ball valve (optional). - 2 Form the Type 1 hose connector (supplied) into a smooth U-shape allowing a maximum of 14 in. between the flexible connector's end nuts (see figure 3.31). - Attach the ball valve (optional) to the gas supply pipe.
+NOTE: High pressure gas above 14 Inches W.C. (water column pressure) requires a high pressure regulator and ball valve (optional). - Form the Type 1 hose connector (supplied) into a smooth U-shape allowing a maximum of 12 in.
+(30.5 cm) between the flexible connector's end nuts (see figure 3.31). - Attach the ball valve (optional) to the gas supply pipe.
 Apply pipe compound to NPT adapter threads to seal the joint.
-Use only a pipe compound resistant to LP.
-NOTE: Provide a 1/8 in. (.31 cm) NPT plugged tapping accessible for test gauge connection immediately upstream of gas connection to the heater (provided an optional ball valve). - Attach the Type 1 hose connector to the adapter and burner control box inlet.
+Use only a pipe compound resistant to the type of gas to be utilized.
+NOTE: Provide a 1/8 in.
+(3 mm) NPT plugged tapping accessible for test gauge connection immediately upstream of gas connection to the heater (provided an optional ball valve). - Attach the Type 1 hose connector to the adapter and burner control box inlet.
 Seal the joints.
 NOTE: Excessive torque on the manifold may misalign the orifice.
-Always use two wrenches to tighten mating pipe connections. - 5 Final assembly must be tested for gas leaks according to CAN/CSA B149.1 Code and all local codes and/or Standards.
+Always use two wrenches to tighten mating pipe connections. - 6 Final assembly must be tested for gas leaks according to CAN/CSA B149.1 Code and all local codes and/or Standards.